Have you been thinking about using the cash envelope system, but don’t like the idea of having to carry cash all the time?

 If you’re ready to get started in using the cashless envelope system for budgeting, you can grab my FREE cash envelopes here.

 This cashless envelope template is perfect for beginners who want to get a better handle on their spending.

-If you’re new to budgeting, start with my FREE monthly budget template.
-Or you can grab the complete budgeting resource I use to organize my finances.
+If you’re new to budgeting, start with my monthly budget template.
+This is the complete budgeting resource I use to organize my finances.
 It’s the tool I use to help my boyfriend and I save 50% of our income while living in an expensive city.

 Make Fast Money with Surveys